AdityaSinhasane/devTinder-/homework.md

 - Create POST /signup API to add data to database
 - Push Some documents using API calls from postman
 - Error Handling using try, catch

+- JavaScript Object VS JSON Difference
+- Add the express.json() middleware to your app
+- Make your signup API Dynamic to recive data from the end user